Meghna River: Course

 After Chandpur, the combined flow of the Padma, Jamuna, and Meghna moves down to the Bay of Bengal in an almost straight line, braiding occasionally into a number of riverines including the Pagli, Katalia, Dhonagoda, Matlab, and Udhamodi.
 All of these rivers rejoin the Meghna at different points downstream.

 Near Bhola, just before flowing into the Bay of Bengal, the river again divides into two main streams in the Ganges delta and separates an island from both sides of the mainland.
 The western stream is called Ilsha while the eastern one is called Bamni.
-They form the largest delta named Ganges delta.
+They form the largest delta in the world named the Ganges Delta.